 3. And when you have the latest MacBook Pro, Air or iMac.
 It then comes down to personal choice.

 Best Format For An External Hard Drive On Your Mac

-HFS+ (Mac OS Extended Journaled) is the best format for an external hard drive you’re only using on a Mac.
+HFS+ (Mac OS Extended Journaled) is the best format for an external or portable hard drive you’re only using on a Mac.

 Or sharing with a Mac.